 Thermally efficient windows and doors not only look better and save you money, they also keep you more comfortable too!
 You can kiss those cold winter drafts goodbye and hot spots in summer are a thing of the past, your new thermally broken aluminium frames won’t radiate heat from the sun or bring the cold in during winter.
 Along with thermally broken frames, your double glazed windows help to keep a more consistent temperature using an air gap between the glass panes, this air gap can also be filled with argon gas for even greater results.
 Monaro Windows can also supply tinted glass or apply a film which prevents UV and radiant heat from entering the home, great for reducing the heat, preventing furniture from fading and reducing risk of sunburn on those hot summer days.

 Windows have traditionally been a weak spot in the home, allowing the heat and the cold to enter the home.
 With the advances in glazing, framing and window design principles, today’s windows are much more energy efficient, but not all windows are created equal!
-Monaro Windows manufacture Australia’s highest thermal performing aluminium and timber windows and doors.
-With double glazing, thermally broken frames and a variety of tinting, film and gas finishes, the temperature in your home will remain more consistent and require less powered heating and cooling through the seasons, good news for your power bill in Canberra’s cold windows and hot dry summers!
+Monaro Windows manufacture Australia’s highest thermal performing aluminium windows and doors.
+With double glazing, thermally broken frames and a variety of tinting, film and gas finishes, the temperature in your home will remain more consistent and require less powered heating and cooling through the seasons, good news for your power bill in Canberra’s cold winters and hot dry summers!

 Low-e coatings have been developed to minimise the amount of ultraviolet and infrared light that can pass through glass without compromising the amount of visible light that is transmitted.
 Radiant energy is one of the important ways heat transfer occurs with windows and by reducing the emissivity of the window glass surfaces we can improve a window’s insulating properties.
 There are two different types of low-e coatings: passive low-e coatings and solar control low-e coatings.